Deji Olatoye

 Ayodeji Olatoye (born July 20, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the North Carolina A&T Aggies.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2014.

-Early years
+Early life

 Olatoye attended Dublin Scioto High School in Dublin, Ohio.
 While there he was a three-year letterman.
 He also earned All-Central District Division II honors.
 As a senior, he played in seven games and recorded 49 tackles and one interception which was returned for a touchdown.

 In addition to football, Olatoye lettered in basketball three times and was the team's starting power forward as a senior.
 He also lettered in soccer and track and field.
 In track, he set the school record in the high jump with a mark of 6-foot, 4-inches and also ran the third leg in the 4 × 400 metres relay.